-- The Group provided guarantees for the financing activities of the Central Dock Sud, S.A. amounting to €14 million. - The Group provided guarantees for the financing activities of Atlantic LNG Company of T&T, in which the Group has a 20% stake, amounting to €31 million. - The Group provided guarantees for its stake in Oleoducto de Crudos Pesados de Ecuador, S.A.
-(OCP) which covers construction, abandonment of construction, and the environmental risks related to this operation, amounting, approximately, € 10 million together with the operative risks of approximately, € 10 million.
+• The Group provided gua amounting to € 14 million.

+• The Group provided guarantees for the financing activities of Atlantic LNG Company of T&T, in which the Group has a 20% stake, amounting to $\in$ 31 million.

+• The Group provided guarantees for its stake in Oleoducto de Crudos Pesados de Ecuador, S.A.
+(OCP) which covers construction, abandonment of construction, and the environmental risks related to this operation, amounting, approximately, $\in$ 10 million together with the operative risks of approximately, $\in$ 10 million.
 The Group has pledged all its shares in OCP.

-- The Group has provided guarantees for the financing activities to Petersen Group related to the acquisition of a shareholding in YPF in the amount of €74 million. - Repsol YPF has executed certain support and guarantee contracts in connection with the financing agreements for Perú LNG, S.R.L., a project finance company set up to build and operate a gas liquefaction facility, including a marine loading dock in Pampa Melchorita in Peru, and a gas pipeline, slated for start-up in 2010.
+• The Group has provided guarantees for the financing activities to Petersen Group related to the acquisition of a shareholding in YPF in the amount of $\leqslant$ 74 million.

+• Repsol YPF has executed certain support and guarantee contracts in connection with the financing agreements for Perú LNG, S.R.L., a project finance company set up to build and operate a gas liquefaction facility, including a marine loading dock in Pampa Melchorita in Peru, and a gas pipeline, slated for start-up in 2010.
 Repsol YPF holds a 20% shareholding in Perú LNG S.R.L. which is accounted for under the equity method.
 Repsol YPF has extended certain termination and price guarantees that cover any differences between the natural gas purchase price and the price at which this company sells LNG.
-These guarantees have been extended jointly with the other project shareholders, each in proportion to its share of the project financing incurred; in the case of Repsol YPF the total estimated pro rata balance is US\$ 450 million (€ 312 million). - The Group has also provided guarantees in connection with the sale of two contracts of Offshore Drilling Services, guaranteeing Maerks Oil Brasil Ltd and Petrobras Brasil amounts of approximately €57 million and €43 million, respectively.
+These guarantees have been extended jointly with the other project shareholders, each in proportion to its share of the project financing incurred; in the case of Repsol YPF the total estimated pro rata balance is US\$ 450 million (€ 312 million).

+• The Group has also provided guarantees in connection with the sale of two contracts of Offshore Drilling Services, guaranteeing Maerks Oil Brasil Ltd and Petrobras Brasil amounts of approximately $\notin$ 57 million and $\notin$ 43 million, respectively.
 In both cases, corporate guarantees were received from the parent companies of these companies.
-The Petrobras cession contract expired on September 23, 2009; however, Stena Drillmax, the guarantee beneficiary, has claimed US\$20 million against the Group (€14 million) in its capacity as counter-guarantor.
+The Petrobras cession contract expired on September 23, 2009; however, Stena Drillmax, the guarantee beneficiary, has claimed US\$ 20 million against the Group ( $\notin$ 14 million) in its capacity as counterguarantor.